 This post may contain affiliate links.
 Read my disclosure policy.

-Which Cut of Beef Should I Use?
+Which Cut of Beef Should I Use for Cheesesteaks?

 Ribeye is the steak of choice for Philly Cheesesteak sandwiches.
 It is well-marbled and tender when cooked.
-Another cut that we have used with great results is flank steak which is lean but very tender when cut against the grain.
+Another cut that we have used with great results is flank steak, which is lean but very tender when cut against the grain.
 You will need a little extra oil on your cooking surface if using flank steak.

-The Best Cheese for Philly Cheesesteak:
+The Best Cheese for Philly Cheesesteak?

-How to Make Philly Cheesesteak:
+How to Make Philly Cheesesteaks

 - Butter hoagie rolls, dice onion and thinly slice beef